A cratered field, a mangled fence. Clues emerge from strike that killed 12 children in Golan Heights

 The Israeli military’s Chief of Staff Lt.
 Gen. Herzi Halevi said an Iranian-made Falaq rocket with a 53-kilogram (117-pound) warhead belonging to Hezbollah was used in the attack that landed in the town of over 11,000 inhabitants.

 Israel released images of rocket fragments it said the military found, with visible lettering that matched pictures of Falaq rockets also provided by the military.
 The AP was unable to verify that the fragments were found on-site.
-No ordinance debris was visible when AP reporters visited Monday.
+No ordinance debris was visible when AP reporters visited the site on Monday.

-The Israeli military was investigating why its renowned missile defense system called Iron Dome didn't intercept the rocket.
+The Israeli military was investigating why its renowned missile defense system called Iron Dome did not intercept the rocket.

-While Iron Dome’s radar detected the launch, it did not release an interceptor missile to knock down the rocket, an Israeli military official told AP, speaking on condition of anonymity because of the sensitivity of the matter.
+While Iron Dome’s radar detected the launch, it did not release an interceptor missile to knock down the rocket, an Israeli military official told the AP, speaking on condition of anonymity to discuss the matter.

 The military said the flight time may have been too brief.
 The rocket was fired from just north of the Lebanese town of Chebaa, about 10 kilometers (6 miles) from Majdal Shams, it said.
 Hezbollah has experimented with launching rockets from a shorter distance.